vuejs/eslint-plugin-vue/README.md

     ]
   ```

-2. Make sure your tool does linting for `.vue` files.
+2. Make sure your tool is set to lint `.vue` files.
   - CLI targets only `.js` files by default.
 You have to specify additional extensions by `--ext` option or glob patterns.
 E.g. `eslint "src/**/*.{js,vue}"` or `eslint src --ext .vue`.
   - VSCode targets only JavaScript or HTML files by default.
 You have to add `{"autoFix": true, "language": "vue"}` into `eslint.validate` entry.